Accessibility Plan (click here)

 - the Head of Year if they are concerned about behavioural issues

-Pupils with a Statement of Special Education Needs or Education & Health Care Plan (EHCP) will have it reviewed on an annual basis and detailed feedback will be obtained from subject teachers and support staff.
-In addition there will be a further two opportunities for the parents/carers of pupils with Statements and EHCPs to meet with the SENC0 to discuss their child’s progress – one of which will be Parents’ Evening.
-All parents/carers of these pupils will be invited to attend these meetings either by phone and/or letter.
+Pupils with an Education & Health Care Plan (EHCP) will have it reviewed on an annual basis and detailed feedback will be obtained from subject teachers and support staff.
+In addition there will be a further two opportunities for the parents/carers of pupils with EHCPs to meet with the SENCo to discuss their child’s progress – one of which will be Parents’ Evening.
+All parents/carers of these pupils will be invited to attend these meetings by either phone and/or letter.
 Details of Statements and EHCP’s will be circulated to all staff.

-Where a child has been identified as having a special educational need or disability (other than a Statement or EHCP) the SENCO or a member of the support team will meet with the child and their parent/carer in order to discuss their needs, appropriate interventions and strategies, and the progress they are making.
-Following on from this meeting the SEND Department will produce a Student Profile, which will include:
+Where a child has been identified as having a special educational need or disability (other than an EHCP) the SENCo or a member of the support team will meet with the child in order to complete a One Page Profile which will then be shared with all relevant staff.
+This will include:

 - a photograph of the child

 - what the pupils wants staff to know about them